LightningPeach/peach-wallet-desktop/README.md

 - Custom channel opening.
 You can create custom channel by specifying Lightning ID and host IP of a peer.

 ### Unique features
 - Sending & receiving payments within the Lightning Network using Lightning ID.
-Works only between LightningPeach users.
+Works only between Peach Wallet users.
-- Stream payments between LightningPeach users.
+- Stream payments between Peach Wallet users.
 Stream payments can be useful in cases when per second charges are more appropriate than regular payments (for example, pay-per-view services, voice and video calls with per second charge).
 Works only between LightningPeach users.
 - Address book.
 With the help of address book you can specify clear and convenient contact names, which is very useful as later you can select them on the Lightning Payment page, thus no need to copy & paste, remember or keep Lightning ID somewhere on paper or PC.

 ### Installation